-I have been describing our species’ relationship to our planet, and our misuse of it.
+I have been describing our relationship to our planet, and our misuse of it.
 Many of us treat each other badly as well.
 All we have to do is look back at our history or read or listen to the news of the day.
 We lie, we cheat, we steal, we rape, we torture, do “ethnic cleansing,” and nations battle each other to the point of ruin.
+By bonding together to attack and often killing other groups of their own species, humans and chimpanzees share a unique pattern of aggression with no other known species .
 While we have managed to get along so far, continuing as we are becomes more dangerous as we rapidly increase the burdens we are putting on our planet, become more dependent on unreliable supplies of water and food, and more vulnerable to disruptions.
-And although we have weapons that could wipe out life on this planet, we are unable to come together to get them under control or eliminate them.
-In primitive societies where people lived close to nature, and did not have the powerful tools, toxins, and weapons we do today, humanity could get by.
-However, with runaway global warming or a major conflict involving nuclear weapons we could bring about the extinction of our species.
+And although we have weapons that could wipe out life on this planet, we are unable to work together to get them under control or eliminate them.
+With runaway global warming or a major conflict involving nuclear weapons we could bring about the extinction of our species.

+Our way of thinking has not caught up with the milieu within which we live.
 Information about environmental problems and global warming has been out there for a long time, however few people have taken it seriously.
 Around 1800 Alexander von Humboldt warned that humanity had the power to destroy the environment and the consequences could be catastrophic.
-In 1896 Swedish chemist Svante Arrhenius, and in 1899 American geologist T. C. American geologist T. C. Chamberlain, unbeknownst to each other, suggested that the burning of fossil fuels might increase global temperatures by increasing the level of carbon dioxide in the atmosphere.
+In 1896 Swedish chemist Svante Arrhenius, and in 1899 American geologist T. C. Chamberlain, unbeknownst to each other, suggested that the burning of fossil fuels might increase global temperatures by increasing the level of carbon dioxide in the atmosphere.
 In 1965 a White House report devoted 23 of its 291 pages to this topic.
 It warned that by the year 2000 atmospheric carbon dioxide “may be sufficient to produce measurable and perhaps marked changes in climate, and will almost certainly cause significant changes in temperature ….”
 This and the earlier reports should have aroused the concern of thinking people, but it did not seem to with the people who make important decisions.
-In spite of increasing evidence that global warming is happening, nearly all Republican senators and congresspersons deny that global warming is happening, and we have a president who says it’s a hoax without explaining why he says that.
+In spite of increasing evidence that global warming is happening, nearly all Republican senators and congresspersons supported by undisclosed super-wealthy donors deny that global warming is happening, and we have a president who says it’s a hoax without explaining why he says that.